simongravelle/nmrformd/README.rst

 	nmr_result = NMR.NMR(u, groupe_i, group_j, analysis, n_i, "m0")

 Results can be accessed from the nmr_result.
-For exampl

 Known issues
 ------------

 - for very large trajectory file, the code requires a lot of memory
-- only residue are accepted to differentiate atoms from the same molecule/structure/residue
+- currently only residue are accepted to differentiate atoms from the same molecule/structure/residue

 .. _`documentation`: https://nmrformd.readthedocs.io/en/latest/